advanced-security/codeql-sap-js/README.md

 paths-ignore:
   - "**/node_modules"
 ```
-### Building the CodeQL database with the CodeQL CLI
+### Building and analyzing the CodeQL database with the CodeQL CLI

 1. Include and index XML, JSON and CDS files by setting the necessary environment variables:
 ```